Deep Reinforcement Learning: An Overview: Resources

 We list a collection of deep RL resources including books, surveys, reports, online courses, tutorials, conferences, journals and workshops, blogs, testbed, and open source algorithm implementations.
 This by no means is complete.

 It is essential to have a good understanding of reinforcement learning, before having a good understanding of deep reinforcement learning.
-We recommend to start with the textbook by Sutton and Barto~\citep{Sutton2017}, the RL courses by Rich Sutton and by David Silver as the first two items in the Courses subsection below.
+We recommend to start with the textbook by Sutton and Barto~\citep{Sutton2018}, the RL courses by Rich Sutton and by David Silver as the first two items in the Courses subsection below.

 In the current information/social media age, we are overwhelmed by information, e.g., from Twitter, arXiv, Google+, etc. The skill to efficiently select the best information becomes essential.
+The Wild Week in AI (http://www.wildml.com) is an excellent series of weekly summary blogs.
 In an ear of AI, we expect to see an AI agent to do such tasks like intelligently searching and summarizing relevant news, blogs, research papers, etc.